MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 Communications Credits are a convenient way to pay for Audio Conferencing and Calling Plan minutes.
 It helps ensure you and your users are never caught without being able to:

 - Add toll-free numbers to use with Audio Conferencing meetings, auto attendants, or call queues.
 Toll-free calls are billed per minute and require a positive Communications Credits balance.

 - Dialing out from an Audio Conference meeting to add someone else from anywhere in the world.

 - Dialing out from an Audio Conference meeting to your mobile phone with the Microsoft Teams app or Skype for Business app installed to destinations that aren't already included in your subscription.

 - Dial any international phone number when you have **Domestic Calling Plan** subscriptions.

 - Dial international phone numbers beyond what is included in a **Domestic and International Calling Plan** subscription.

 - Dial out and pay per minute once you have exhausted your monthly minute allotment.

+- Dial out and pay per minute for all outgoing calls, if you have a Pay-As-You-Go Calling Plan.

 > [!NOTE]
 > Outbound calls to some destinations may be included in your Audio Conferencing subscription.
 Please check your subscription information for details.

 > [!NOTE]
 > If your organization is located in a different region than the billing address of your Enterprise Agreement (EA), you might not be able to purchase Communications Credits.
 If you are unable to acquire Communications Credits, open a support incident from the portal and we will work with you to mitigate this issue until a permanent solution is in place.

 ## What are the Communications Credits rates?